-A bidet can come as an attachment to be installed onto your current toilet, a new Toilet Bidet Combo, or an independent plumbing fixture separate from the toilet.
+A bidet can come as an attachment to be installed onto your current toilet, or an independent plumbing fixture separate from the toilet.
 It connects to a water supply line, supplying water to a sprayer.
 This sprayer will shower your bits after using the toilet, keeping the insides of your pants fresh all day long.

 Benefits of a Bidet